Childhood Development chart.

 - Grandmother's Smoking Could Be The Cause Of Grandchild's Asthma

-- Predicting Depression In Children Could Be As Simple As Looking Into Their Eyes
+- Predicting Depression In Children Could Be As Simple As Looking Into Their

 "Children exhibiting relatively greater pupil dilation to sad faces experienced elevated trajectories of depressive symptoms across the follow-up as well as a shorter time to depression onset," the authors concluded.
 "The current findings suggest that physiological reactivity to sad stimuli, assessed using pupillometry, serves as a potential biomarker of depression risk among children of depressed mothers."